NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 #### Polling for replies

-If we want to allow our commenters to reply to other comments, they can do so by posting comments on the issues that represent the top-level comments.
-A `GET` request to the `/repos/{owner}/{repo}/issues/{issue_number}/comments` endpoint, substituting the issue's `number` field for `{issue_number}` in the API request path, returns all replies to a top-level comment.
-Here is the [sample response](https://docs.github.com/en/rest/reference/issues#list-issue-comments) that GitHub provides for this endpoint, again with irrelevant fields removed:
+If we want to allow comment replies, users can post comments on the issue that represents a top-level comment.
+A `GET` request to the `/repos/{owner}/{repo}/issues/{issue_number}/comments` endpoint, substituting the issue's `number` field into the API request path, returns all replies to a top-level comment.
+Here is a [sample response](https://docs.github.com/en/rest/reference/issues#list-issue-comments) that GitHub provides for this endpoint:

 ```json
 [